 We consider the loan facilitation services, the quality assurance program and post-origination services as a multiple deliverable revenue arrangement and the investors are regarded as the sole customers.
 We have concluded that although we do not sell those services independently, all three deliverables have stand-alone value as others do sell them independently and have value to the customers independently.
 All non-contingent fees are allocated among these three deliverables.
+Under the guarantee model, the total fees are allocated based upon the relative selling price of the loan facilitation services and post origination services.

-We allocate fees to be received in accordance with the guidance in ASC 605-25.
-We first determine the amount equal to the fair value of the quality assurance program, and deduct that from the total non-contingent fees.
-Then the remaining non-contingent fees are allocated to the loan facilitation services and post-origination services using their relative estimated selling prices.
-We do not have vendor specific objective evidence, or VSOE, of selling price for the loan facilitation services and post-origination services because we do not provide loan facilitation services or post-origination services separately.
+We allocate non-contingent fees to be received in accordance with the guidance in ASC 605-25.
+We first determine the amount equal to the fair value of the stand-ready liability from the quality assurance program.
+Then the remaining fees are allocated to the loan facilitation services and post-origination services using their relative estimated selling prices.